deeptools/deepTools/manual/visualizations.md

 as long as you provide a proper file in [BED][] or INTERVAL format.
 This tool can also be used to filter and sort regions according to their score.

+As indicated in the plot above, computeMatrix can be run with either one of the two modes: __scaled regions__ or __reference point__.

+Please see the [example figures](#examples) down below for explanations of parameters and options.

 ### Output files
   + __obligatory__: zipped matrix of values to be used with _heatmapper_ and/or _profiler_
   + __optional__  (can also be generated with heatmapper or profiler in case you forgot to produce them in the beginning):